-137. There is no clear indication that ginger is detrimental to pregnant women, although a signal for some adverse effects cannot be ruled out.
-Generally, normal levels of consumption of ginger within a diet is not considered a health concern.
+138. There is no clear indication that ginger is detrimental to pregnant women or the developing fetus or embryo, although there are some signals for potential adverse effects.
+Generally, consumption of ginger in a traditional culinary manner within a diet is not considered a health concern.
 The Committee noted that from the evidence presented, the potential for contamination of ginger with heavy metals and/or mycotoxins cannot be excluded.